Seppa

-Seppa (formerly known as Sabpa) is the headquarters of the East Kameng district in the state of Arunachal Pradesh in India.
-Sabpa means 'marshy' land in the local dialect.
-It lies on the bank of Kameng River and there is a helipad there.
+Seppa (formerly known as Sepla) is the headquarter of the East Kameng district in the state of Arunachal Pradesh in India.
+Sepla means 'marshy' land in the local dialect.
+It lies on the bank of Kameng River with a helipad located in the heart of the town.
 It is located 160 km from Itanagar and 213 km from Tezpur (Assam) connected by motorable road.
 The village of Seppa has two out of the sixty Vidhan Sabha Constituencies of Arunachal Pradesh.
 They are Seppa East and Seppa West.

 Demographics

 As of 2001 India census, Seppa had a population of 14,965; males constituted 53% of the population and females 47%; 21% of the population was under 6 years of age; the average literacy rate was 53%—lower than the national average of 59.5%, with 64% male literacy and 41% female literacy.

 Media

 Seppa has an All India Radio Relay station known as Akashvani Seppa.
 It broadcasts on FM frequencies.
-But please don't believe on 360 news it's always make a fake videos.